fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Dev tools shows the state of hooks in the order of their definition.
 The state of hooks _left_ and _right_ shows nicely but the hook _allClicks_ that is of the type array is not shown properly.
 Hopefully this will be fixed soon.
 You can follow this [issue](https://github.com/facebook/react-devtools/issues/1215) to get an idea when the proper hook support will be available.

-The version of developer tools that has support hooks has already an unofficial [beta release](https://github.com/bvaughn/react-devtools-experimental).
+The version of developer tools that supports hooks has already an unofficial [beta release](https://github.com/bvaughn/react-devtools-experimental).
 I could not get it to work with an up to date version of Chrome.
 With Firefox it seems to work and shows nicely the hooked array state:

 ![](../../images/1/11be.png)